cham/TeslaYay/GUIDE.md

 Hogan templates used by rendering methods in order to build pages.
 See renderGenerator for the template values passed, otherwise these are just HTML.
 Partials are defined in app.js - any templates listed here can be included in your own templates via the > operator e.g.: {{>head}}

 ## package.json
-if you npm install a new module, remember to add it here
+if you npm install a new module, remember to add it here, or --save it